yasirroni/binder-profiling/README.md

 4. Click on `show` to show profiling result*

-5. Click on `.json` or `.html` to export
+5. Click on `.json` or `.html` to export (generate link to new tab)

 6. Repeat poin (3) to process new file

-*it's recommended to download in `.html` and open in new tab, compared to `show` profiling result in notebook cell directly, especially for large file to avoid crashing
+*it's more recommended to use the `.html` link (use export option), compared to `show` profiling result in notebook cell directly, especially for large file to avoid crashing.

 <!---
 Voila profiling ended up not showing